Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 Cam Locks

-Keyless Door Locks
+Keyless Locks

 They are usually a little more technologically advanced compared to the other looks and may require facial recognition, fingerprint, fobs, or a code combination.
 Here are the most common types of keyless door locks available.

-Fingerprint Door Lock
+Fingerprint Lock

-Smart Door Lock
+Smart Lock

-Child-Proof Door Locks
+Child-Proof Locks

 Multi-Point Locks

 For most homeowners, they are definitely worth the additional expense.
-That’s because among the various types of door locks, this one provides an extra layer of security.
+That’s because, among the various types of door locks, this one provides an extra layer of security.

-Magnetic Door Lock
+Magnetic Lock

 Because it uses electric current to strengthen the lock, the doors are able to withstand pressure, effectively barring access to anyone unless they are authorized or confirmed.
 The common rule of thumb is that the more expensive the magnetic door lock is, the stronger it typically is.

-How To Measure For A Door Knob Lock
+How To Measure For A Knob Lock

 You need to start measuring the following: